Medically reviewed by Mary Lucas, RN

 Duloxetine can increase your chances of suffering from serious adverse effects including abnormal bleeding, liver failure, seizures, mania and a potential lethal condition called serotonin syndrome.

-If you experience abnormal or serious side effects with duloxetine, it’s important you contact your healthcare provider for proper medical advice right away.
+If you experience abnormal or serious side effects when switching your medication to duloxetine or while taking it, it’s important you contact your healthcare provider for proper medical advice right away.

 If you decide to go off of duloxetine, talk with your healthcare provider about how best to do this.
 The medication can cause withdrawal symptoms if you stop suddenly, so they may opt to slowly wean you off your dosage to minimize these effects.